Configure institution settings

 - If your provider is listed, enter your provider-specific identifier needed for your links to resolve

 Collections from certain providers require identifiers specific to the provider in order for links to resolve to full-text.
-If your provider is listed in the table of providers that require an ID, enter the identifier from your provider.
-If you do not know your identifier, contact your provider.
+The ID is often included in the URL you use to access the provider's platform.
+For example, if you have an ID "XXX" from a provider:

 - Navigate to Settings > Provider Settings.